8 Things Socially Intelligent People Never Do

 True social intelligence comes from the confidence and understanding you have of yourself, to the extent that you can have mature interactions with others.
 There are certain things that socially intelligent people do so well, that they stand out miles beyond those who have annoying habits that often bother others.

 People with social intelligence are usually great conversationalists.
-They do not feel the need to talk before others or interrupt when the other person is talking about something important.
+They don’t feel the need to talk before others or interrupt when the other person is talking about something important.

-They are simply comfortable patiently waiting their turn to speak.
-They are not anxious to impose their point of view because they are sure of what they have to say.
+They’re comfortable patiently waiting their turn to speak.
+Also, they’re not anxious to impose their point of view because they’re sure of what they have to say.

 Socially intelligent people know it isn’t necessary to express their opinion to others for it to have value.